27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Scraper

 Scrapers are a specialized type of construction vehicle designed for earthmoving.
 They have the power to cut, gather, and transport massive amounts of soil and debris.
 The front blade of the machine can cut the soil, and the bowl-like structure then collects and places the material in the designated area.
-Scrapers are huge, and a single machine can handle levelling the large area alone.
+Considered a high-capacity construction work machine, scrapers are huge, and a single machine can handle levelling the large area alone.

 These are the key features of scrapers: